 After sixth grade, the final year of schooling in the village of Isnul in San Pedro Necta, he needed to take a large step to continue schooling.
-He asked the farm owner who owned an estate in the nearest city— Quetzaltenengo, four hours away—if he could live in his estate and work for him so that he can attend 7th grade.
+He asked the farm owner who owned an estate in the nearest city—Huehuetenango, four hours away—if he could live in his home and work for him so that he can attend 7th grade.
 This meant leaving his family.

-“He gave me a room in his 15-room mansion, where I lived with his family for the next seven years,” Erwin said.
-“From there I worked hard, kept his house and gardens clean, earned good grades, and won a college scholarship to America.”
+“He gave me a room in his 15-room mansion, where I lived with his family for the next few years,” Erwin said.
+“From there I worked hard, kept his house and gardens clean, and earned good grades.”

 Erwin’s years spent at the estate were loaded with life-lessons that still stay with him.
 At one point, Erwin explained, the owner was frustrated with his sons, who earned lower grades than Erwin and failed to work hard at home.